A virtual credit card makes it easy to pay for online purchases without exposing your credit card account to hackers and data breaches.

 2. KOHO Premium Prepaid Mastercard

 The KOHO Premium Prepaid Mastercard is a step up from the regular KOHO card.
-In addition to the benefits the standard card offers, premium users also get:
+In addition to the benefits the standard card offers, premium users also get the following:

 - 2% instant cash back on groceries, transportation, and restaurant orders